ONSdigital/enterprise_metadata_model_updates/README.md

 ## Latest version

-**Updated** - Fri 22/5/26
+**Updated** - Fri 19/6/26
-**Version** - Version 1.4.
-Erwin model version 28
+**Version** - Version 1.5.
+Erwin model version 31

 ## News

+This is a technical update which only includes the models and reports, supporting documentation will be updated over the next week.

+The main changes are:
+- A new **Resource Documentation** class - you don't have to create docs as a dataset anymore which should make life easier.
+- Removed the **Annotation** class due to the risk of having a kind of "dump" class for notes and things and some ambiguity about what kind of messages go in there, and why.
+It has been absorbed into the already existing _Version Note_ and the new _Usage Note_ properties.
+- Removed **Variable** as it is not currently required by any stakeholders.
+Schema and variable-level metadata is important and complex to model, and it touches on a lot of business areas, so we will take the time to get it right.
+- Renamed DS-DP things to Dissemination to reflect the GSBPM stage the catalogue is working with.
+A minor change now but this will help everyone sing from the same hymn sheet later on.
+- Physical diagram removed entirely from the ONS metadata model.
+It wasn't being updated or published here and it wasn't helpful to maintain it for the time being.
+Physical diagrams belong with their domain profiles and will be released as they're completed.

 Draft guidance for interpreting the metadata model is available!
-Download it here: [Metadata_Model_Documentation_0.1.docx](https://github.com/ONSdigital/enterprise_metadata_model_updates/raw/refs/heads/main/documentation/Metadata_Model_Documentation_0.1.docx)
+Download it here: [Metadata_Model_Documentation_0.1.docx](https://github.com/ONSdigital/enterprise_metadata_model_updates/raw/refs/heads/main/documentation/Metadata_Model_Documentation_0.1.docx) This is currently in line with version 1.4 and will be updated over the next week.

 The first domain profile guidance is out too, for DS-DP.
 It's designed to be read together with the Metadata Model Documentation.
-Download it here: [DS-DP_Domain_Profile_Documentation_0.1.docx](https://github.com/ONSdigital/enterprise_metadata_model_updates/raw/refs/heads/main/documentation/domain_profile_DS_DP/DS-DP_Domain_Profile_Documentation_0.1.docx)
+Download it here: [DS-DP_Domain_Profile_Documentation_0.1.docx](https://github.com/ONSdigital/enterprise_metadata_model_updates/raw/refs/heads/main/documentation/domain_profile_DS_DP/DS-DP_Domain_Profile_Documentation_0.1.docx).
+Likewise this is slightly outdated given the new model and will be updated.

-New instance diagrams and the domain-specific conceptual and logical models for DS-DP are now available in the appropriate part of the diagrams directory [here](https://github.com/ONSdigital/enterprise_metadata_model_updates/tree/main/diagrams/ds-dp).
+Instance diagrams and the domain-specific conceptual and logical models for DS-DP are now available in the appropriate part of the diagrams directory [here](https://github.com/ONSdigital/enterprise_metadata_model_updates/tree/main/diagrams/ds-dp).

 These documents and resources are in an early state of development and feedback will be very gratefully received.